Legal language - We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 Quick check - What is my opponent's attitude to solving the problem?

 Is my opponent willing to negotiate or go to mediation?

 No? - Alternative dispute resolution (ADR) is probably not going to work.
-Make sure you make a note of all the ways you have tried to solve the problem before suing.
+Make sure you keep a note of all the ways you try to solve the problem before suing.

-The first big risk is that you might lose if you cannot convince the judge that the problem is legally the defendant’s fault.
+There’s a big risk that you might lose if you cannot convince the judge that the problem is legally the defendant’s fault.

-If you lose the case, there is a risk in some types of cases that you will be ordered to pay your opponent’s legal costs.
+If you lose the case, there is a risk in some types of cases that you will be ordered to pay the other side’s legal costs.
 What you can be ordered to pay will be very limited if it is a small claim, but could be many thousands of pounds if it is a non-personal injury fast track claim.
-See our guide on legal costs and who pays them for more information.
+You can find more information about legal costs in another guide in this series Legal costs and who pays them.